CAP & GOWN

 The tradition of academic dress for graduates started in the 12th and 13th centuries when universities first formed.
 Early ceremonies were often held in unheated buildings, so long gowns were necessary for scholars to ward off the cold.

 As a graduate, you'll wear a traditional cap and gown.
 In addition to the black gown, candidates for bachelor's degrees wear the traditional mortarboard—a cap with a flat, square top and tassel.

-Candidates for master's degrees wear a black gown, a tam (a six-sided cap with a tassel), and a hood lined with UMUC's official school colors.
+Candidates for master's degrees wear a black gown, a tam (an eight-sided cap with a tassel), and a hood lined with UMUC's official school colors.
 The master's hood is also trimmed with velvet in a color representing the degree.